The Art of Saying "Maybe": A Conformal Lens for Uncertainty Benchmarking in VLMs: Results

-Figure~\ref{fig:ac-ss} demonstrates the strong inverse relationship between accuracy and set size, confirming that more accurate models generally produce more concentrated prediction sets with better calibration.
-As shown in Figure~\ref{fig:all-relations}, this negative correlation represents a fundamental principle: models that perform better also express more appropriate confidence levels.
+Figure~\ref{fig:ac-ss} illustrates the strong inverse link between accuracy and set size: top performers create tighter, better-calibrated sets.
+As detailed in Appendix~\ref{sec:add-results}, Figure~\ref{fig:all-relations}, this negative correlation is a key principle, stronger models reflect appropriate confidence.

-Figure~\ref{fig:ss-bar-chart} shows the distribution of set sizes across different uncertainty methods.
-We can see that APS scheme demonstrates the least variability.